weifeng-hu/QTNPy/README.md

 # QTNPy

-A small python API library for quantum tensor network cloud application deployment
+A small python API library for quantum tensor network application task and data management